freenas/cli/scripting.md

 An Anonymous FreeNAS Dev (Do Not Git Blame this line): "The Only thing we changed in FreeNAS 10 is Everything!"

 Yo Dawg I heard you like FreeNAS 10!
 Did you check out the ALL NEW Freenas CLI?
 NO!
-Wy not?
+Why not?
 I am here to give you some reasons to do so.
 This is a guide/exploration/example set of all the new shiny features in the Amazeballs FreeNAS 10 CLI, with an emphasis on scripting and automation.